Stderr and Stdout: Understanding Logs and Output

 is now line-buffered instead of fully buffered.

-The smaller the buffering granularity, the more timely the output, but the higher the IO cost.
-Before Python 3.8, stdout
+The smaller the buffering granularity, the more timely the output, but the greater the IO cost.
+In Python 3.8 and earlier, stdout

 and stderr

-had the same buffering granularity, which was not quite reasonable; after version 3.9, stderr
+had the same buffering granularity, which was not very reasonable; after version 3.9, stderr

-received a smaller buffering granularity, meaning that each write operation’s output would be more immediate than stdout
+has a smaller buffering granularity, meaning each write operation’s output is more timely than stdout

 .
 This difference makes stderr

-suitable for error and log information, ensuring that these messages have a higher priority than standard output even if the program crashes or exits abnormally.
+suitable for error and log information, ensuring that even if a program crashes or exits abnormally, this information has a higher priority than standard output.

-In C++, standard error is unbuffered (see later), more aggressive, but I personally think this makes more sense.
+In C++, standard error is unbuffered (see below), which is more aggressive, but I personally think this is more reasonable.

-Fortunately, in Python, you can disable this buffering behavior by using python -u
+Fortunately, in Python, you can disable this buffering behavior using python -u

 When using stdout